brege/brege.org/content/post/building-brege.org.md

 2. Adding what I want to say with simple markdown format in `content/post/hellow-world.md` after the `+++ ... +++` front matter.

-3. Running `hugo --theme hugo-academic`, which creates all the files for you site.
+3. Running `hugo`, which creates all the files for your site.
+It may be wise to remove the `public/` directory and the `/usr/share/nginx/brege.org/*` subdirectories to prune any orphaned articles.

 4. Copying the generated `public/` folder over to the document root.
 ``` bash